modin-project/modin/docs/developer/flow/engines/base/frame/data.rst

 significantly reduced set of operations that fit plenty of pandas operations.

-Main task of ``BasePandasFrame`` is storage of partitions, manipulation with labels of axes and providing set of methods to perform function from query compiler layer on the internal data.
+Main task of ``BasePandasFrame`` is storage of partitions, manipulation with labels of axes and providing set of methods to perform operations on the internal data.

-``BasePandasFrame`` doesn't work with stored array of partitions directly.
+As mentioned above, ``BasePandasFrame`` shouldn't work with stored partitions directly and the responsibility for modifying partitions array has to lay on :doc:`partition_manager`.
-``BasePandasFrame`` only provides some interface to perform function along internal data.
-A responsibility for the modifying partitions list lies with :doc:`partition_manager`.
 For example, method :meth:`~modin.engines.base.frame.data.BasePandasFrame.broadcast_apply_full_axis` redirects applying function to ``BaseFrameManager.broadcast_axis_partitions`` method.